Community Engaged Work

 Read More

-Dr. Fushcia-Ann Hoover is an interdisciplinary researcher specializing in social-ecological urban systems.
-She employs a range of approaches and perspectives that include environmental justice, green infrastructure performance and urban planning, evaluating the impacts of green infrastructure planning when framed by race, justice and place-making.
-She is the founder of EcoGreenQueen LLC, a company dedicated to […]
+Biography Dr. Fushcia-Ann Hoover is an interdisciplinary researcher specializing in social-ecological urban systems.
+She employs a range of approaches and perspectives from the fields of planning, engineering, social and environmental sciences.
+Her research centers environmental justice, green infrastructure planning, and relationships between people, place and the environment.
+Dr. Hoover joined the department in 2021 as […]

 Katherine Idziorek, AICP, PhD, is a community-engaged researcher who examines the role of social networks and social infrastructure in community-scale resilience and disaster preparedness.
-Bridging the disciplines of hazard mitigation, urban sociology, and urban planning, Katherine’s research explores the role of place-based resources in supporting community resilience and wellbeing.
-Before turning to a full-time academic […]
+Bridging the disciplines of hazard mitigation, urban geography, and urban planning, Katherine’s research explores the role of place-based resources in supporting community resilience and wellbeing.
+Dr. Idziorek leads the Charlotte Heat […]

 Read More